juntotechnologies/bioeq/info/DOCUMENTATION.md

-# Documentation for Using uv in Python Package Development
+# Documentation for Using `poetry` in Python Package Development

+###### Actually, `poetry` is much better for python package development since it can seamlessly publish to test.pypi and pypi using actions

 ## Setup Steps

 ### 1. Initialize Repository
 - Create a repository on GitHub.
 - Clone it locally.
-- Run "uv init --lib" to set up the Python package repository structure.
+- Run "poetry init" to set up the Python package repository structure.

 ### 2. Python Version Management
-- Install Python versions globally using "uv python install".
+- Install Python versions globally using "brew install python@x.11".
-  Example: "uv python install 3.11".
+  Example: "brew install python@3.10".
-- View globally installed Python versions with "uv python list".
+- View globally installed Python versions with "brew list".

 ### 3. Add Dependencies
-- Add development dependencies using "uv add --dev".
+- Add development dependencies using "poetry add --group dev <deps>".
+  Example: "poetry add --group dev black"

 ### 4. Virtual Environment (venv) Management
 - Check the active venv source using "which python" or "which python3".